lardawge/carrierwave_backgrounder/README.md

 I like CarrierWave.
 That being said, I don't like tying up app instances waiting for images to process.

-This gem addresses that moving processing or storage/processing to a background task.
+This gem addresses that by offloading processing or storage/processing to a background task.
 We currently support Delayed Job, Resque, Sidekiq, Girl Friday, Qu, and Queue Classic.

 ## Background options